This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store pecan snowball cookies in an airtight container at room temperature.
+Store cookies in an airtight container at room temperature for up to 5 days.
 Layer the cookies between pieces of parchment or waxed paper.
-They can also be stored in a zip-top baggie.
 For a flawless finish, toss again in powdered sugar before serving.

-You can freeze baked pecan snowball cookies.
+You can freeze these baked cookies for up to 3 months.
 Once cooled and tossed in powdered sugar, layer between parchment or waxed paper in an airtight container.
 After thawing, toss in powdered sugar to refresh the coating.

 Why are my snowball cookies dry?

-Snowball cookies fall apart when they are not allowed too cool or if they were left out too long and have dried out.
+They fall apart when they are not allowed to cool.
+It also happens if they were left out too long and have dried out.
 Be sure to allow the cookies to cool completely before tossing in powdered sugar.
-Then store the pecan snowball cookies in an airtight container or zip-top bag.
+Then store the cookies in an airtight container.

 Prep: 10 minutes